Liu Yi (badminton)

 Liu Yi (刘毅 (劉毅, Liú Yì); born 7 July 2003) is a Chinese badminton player.
-He won his first senior title at the Vietnam International Series in 2022 with his partner Chen Boyang.
+He won the silver medal at the 2025 BWF World Championships and 2025 Asian Championships partnered with Chen Boyang.
+He was part of China winning team in the 2024 Asia Team Championships.
+Liu captured his first senior title at the 2022 Vietnam International Series with Chen.

 Career

-He won his first tournament at the Vietnam International Series with Chen Boyang.
+Liu won his first senior international title at the Vietnam International Series with Chen Boyang.
 A week later, Liu won his second consecutive title at the Malaysia International Series tournament.

-In March 2023, Liu and Chen won their first BWF World Tour title at the 2023 Ruichang China Masters.
+In March 2023, Liu and Chen won their first BWF Tour 100 title at the 2023 Ruichang China Masters, and won their first BWF World Tour title at the 2023 Orléans Masters.